0x7C2f/OS-Scripts-and-Resources/README.md

 Welcome to the Scripts Repository!

-This repository contains various scripts that I occasionally create.
+This repository contains various scripts that I occasionally create or find.
 These scripts serve different purposes and can be used for automation, system configuration, and other tasks.

 ## Usage